PostHog/posthog.com/contents/careers.md

 We are looking for someone who can take ownership of this area.

-The starting point would be working with the team and a logo designer to take a rebrand from idea and implementing it onto our website and docs.
+The starting point would be working with the team and a brand designer to take a rebrand from idea and implementing it onto our website and docs.

 The next step, would be to ensure consistency with the product itself.
 Ongoingly, we would like graphic design work around our blog posts, newsletter and internal pages.
 We also constantly are building new features and input on their design would be very valuable.